RPMGet

 dump a sample config file

-create an rpm repository from rpm tree (Not Implemented Yet)
+create an rpm repository from rpm tree layout

-As stated above, the intended use cases (in the user experience sense) are geared towards managing/using a set of RPMs in development workflows intended for older-but-still-supported Enterprise Linux environments, eg, RHEL9 or similar.
+As stated above, the primary use cases (in the user experience sense) are intended to support managing/using a set of RPMs in development workflows targeting older-but-still-supported Enterprise Linux environments, eg, RHEL9 or similar.
 That said, the initial packaging for RPMGet itself is not quite compatible (yet) with el9 packaging tools when using the newer pyproject macros.

 Quick Start